 Here's a further description of each of the customer types and how to deal with them:

 People in this category are driven by a specific need.
 When they enter the store, they will look to see if they can have that need filled quickly.
 If not, they will leave right away.
-They buy for a variety of reasons such as a specific occasion, a specific need, or an absolute price point.
+They buy for a variety of reasons, such as a specific occasion, a specific need, or an absolute price point.
 As difficult as it can be to satisfy these people, they can also become loyal customers if they are well taken care of.
-Salespeople may not find them to be a lot of fun to serve, but, in the end, they can often represent your greatest source of long-term growth.
+Salespeople may not find them to be a lot of fun to serve, but, in the end, they often represent your greatest source of long-term growth.

 Serving the Five Types of Customers

 Retail is an art backed up by science.
 The science is the information you have from financials and research data (the "backroom stuff").
 The art is in how you operate on the floor: your merchandising, your people, and, ultimately, your customers.
 For many in retail, the competitive pressure has never been greater, and it is only going to become more difficult.
 To be successful, it will require patience and understanding to know your customers and the behavior patterns that drive their decisions.